Franklin/Foxboro Line: Foxboro service and COVID-19 changes

 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Franklin Line.
 Service changes on April 5, 2021, added midday service as part of a transition to a regional rail model, with hourly service between Walpole and Boston and less frequent service south of Walpole.
 Foxboro service was not resumed at that time.
-As part of that schedule change, all Franklin Line trains began stopping at Ruggles station after an additional platform there was completed.
+As part of that schedule change, all Franklin Line trains operating via the Southwest Corridor began stopping at Ruggles station after an additional platform there was completed.
 Weekend service on the Franklin Line and the six other lines resumed on July 3, 2021.